-Understanding how Google treats ‘hidden’ content that is not visible to the user as soon as they land on a page of a website has a fundamental impact on how site owners present information to their audience.
-We’re not talking about old school cloaking tactics, or presenting different content to search engines than to users.
-Instead, we mean content that is presented on tabs or in ‘click-to-expand’ fields – legitimate methods of making large amounts of copy more easily digestible to readers.
+Understanding how Google treats 'hidden' content that is not visible to the user as soon as they land on a page of a website can have a fundamental impact on how site owners present information to their audience.
+We’re not talking about old-school cloaking tactics, or presenting different content to search engines than to users.
+Instead, we mean content that is presented on tabs or in 'click-to-expand' fields – legitimate methods of making large amounts of copy more easily digestible to readers.

 Will your site be penalised for presenting content in this way?
-As ever, Google’s guidelines don’t give us clear yes and no answers.
-Here, we help you get to grips with what the guidelines actually are and how to apply those guidelines to your own website.
+As usual, Google’s guidelines don’t give us any clear 'yes' and 'no' answers.
+Here, we help you get to grips with what the guidelines actually are and how to apply these guidelines to your own website.

 - November 2014 – Google’s John Mueller stated that Google “may not” index or rank hidden content.
 In a Google+ Hangout the following month, John repeated this, stating that hidden content would be “discounted” and has been for a number of years

 - 21 July 2015 – Google’s Gary Illyes, contributing to a Stack Overflow forum thread, provided clarification of this by stating that this type of content is given “way less weight in ranking”

 - 27 July 2015 – In a separate Stack Overflow thread on the same topic, Gary Illyes again confirmed that “[Google] will index that but the content’s weight will be lower since it’s hidden”

 A couple of key things to note here:

 - Elements such as drop-downs used to house additional navigation or functionality like social sharing buttons are not an area of concern – these guidelines relate specifically to core page content